Tax Facts 2021-22

 Class 4 NIC

-- Class 4 NIC are payable on profits from UK trades or professions that exceed the lower profits limit and are chargeable to Income Tax.
+- Class 4 NIC are payable on profits from UK trades or professions that exceed the lower profits limit.

 - Both Class 2 and Class 4 NIC are collected through self assessment.